 Easter egg foil

-The best way to recycle Easter egg foil is to scrunch the foil up into a fist-sized ball before placing it in the recycling bin.
+The best way to recycle Easter egg foil is to scrunch the foil up into a small fist-sized ball before placing it in the recycling bin.
 This makes sure the small bits of foil don’t get lost in the recycling process.